 High Altitude Cerebral Edema is a serious form of altitude sickness where the brain swells and ceases to function properly.

-Dexamethasone is not routinely recommended as a prophylactic agent for AMS or HAPE, but it may be the ideal prophylactic agent to reduce the risk of HAPE and AMS in HAPE-susceptible persons.
+Dexamethasone is not routinely recommended as a prophylactic agent for AMS or High Altitude Pulmonary Edema (HAPE), but it may reduce the risk of HAPE and AMS in susceptible persons.

 The recommended dosage is 4 mg, 6 hours apart.
 People usually experience an improvement in symptoms within approximately 6 hours.